Eleven CEOs share their stories. They are active in extremely diverse sectors, and are guiding their companies through various development stages.

 Author: Karel Cambien

 Twikit is a B2B software company, active in the sector of manufacturing 4.0, specifically digital manufacturing.
 Leading man Martijn Joris can see his company continue to grow and strings together reference contracts (including with the large BMW).
 The Twikit team consists of 33 employees.
 Its offices are located in Antwerp with a commercial office in New York City and Stockholm.
-Another office will open in Germany in the coming months.
+In the coming months, another office will open in Germany.
 “The transition from start-up to scale-up requires a completely different approach”, says Martijn Joris.

-Software companies can be found in tropes nowadays.
+Software companies can be found in abundance nowadays.
 What makes you different?
 What do we really need to know about Twikit?

 Martijn Joris: The software solution offered by Twikit (called Twikbot) connects consumer interfaces to digital production technology (like 3D printing).
 Our product enables companies (such as automotive brands) to offer product personalisation in their portfolio in a scalable manner.
 Consumers expect their products to be personalised based on their needs and expectations in terms of functionality and aesthetics.
 This is a major challenge for most companies.
 They do not have processes and solutions to extract their unique products in a scalable and digital manner.
 This is where Twikit steps in.